reactjs/react.dev/content/docs/reference-dom-elements.md

 ### onChange

 The `onChange` event behaves as you would expect it to: whenever a form field is changed, this event is fired.
+For some form field types, React's `onChange` event is similar to the [DOM `input` event](https://developer.mozilla.org/en-US/docs/Web/Events/input) and unlike the [DOM `change` event](https://developer.mozilla.org/en-US/docs/Web/Events/change), which does not fire until a change is "committed".
 We intentionally do not use the existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to handle user input in real time.

 ### selected